plan2net/context_ribbon/README.md

 ## Compatibility

-Version tagged with 2.1.0 is compatible with TYPO3 6 up to 9
+Version tagged with 2.1.0 is compatible with TYPO3 6 up to 9.

-Since version 3.0.0 only TYPO3 10 is supported (PHP >= 7.2)
+Version 3.0.0 is only compatible with TYPO3 10 (PHP >= 7.2).

+Versions 10.0.0 and higher are compatible with the corresponding TYPO3 versions.